 Educational Opportunities for Scientists

-The overall aim of this program is to provide didactic educational and training programs in clinical and translational research for learners with many different backgrounds.
+The goal of this program is to provide educational programs in clinical and translational research for clinicians and scientists.
 This program builds on the existing MS degree in Clinical Research.
 There is now a certificate in Clinical Research.
-In the next year, a certificate in Translational Research will be developed.

-The intensity of formal training can vary from a certificate program (11 credits) to an MS degree (30-36 credits) to a PhD (up to 58 credits).
-The coursework builds on itself, with the certificate program providing 11 credits toward the MS, and the MS coursework counting toward certain PhD requirements.
-Additional flexibility is provided by making certain short courses and workshops available for graduate school credit.
+The intensity of formal training can vary from a certificate program (12 credits) to an MS degree (30-36 credits) to a PhD (up to 58 credits).

 Those enrolled in formal training programs will demonstrate the following knowledge, skills and attitudes.